PointPCA: Point Cloud Objective Quality Assessment Using PCA-Based Descriptors: Related work

-The first reduced-reference objective quality metric is reported in~\cite{Viola2020b}, and relies on global features that are extracted from location, color and normal data.
-More recently, a reduced reference metric for point clouds encoded with V-PCC is presented in~\cite{Liu2021a}.
+The aforementioned are full-reference metrics.
+Fewer attempts have been reported for reduced-reference and no-reference metrics.
+In particular, the first reduced-reference objective quality metric, PCM\_RR, is described in~\cite{Viola2020b} and relies on global features that are extracted from location, color, and normal data.
+More recently, a reduced-reference metric for point clouds encoded with \acrshort{vpcc} is presented in~\cite{Liu2021a}.
 It is based on a linear model of geometry and color quantization parameters, with the model's parameters determined by a local and a global color fluctuation feature.
+A no-reference method, namely BQE-CVP, is proposed in~\cite{Hua2021b} that combines point-based geometric features, point-based and projection-based texture degradations, and a joint geometric-color feature.
+In~\cite{Zhang2022a}, the logic of using natural scene statistics for no-reference quality assessment of 2D images, is extended to 3D contents.
+Specifically, the authors propose statistical properties of geometric features and LAB color value distributions, to evaluate the visual quality of both point clouds and meshes.